-The United States Department of Housing and Urban Development requires that in order to receive funding under the Community Development Block Grant Program (CDBG), the Home Investment Partnerships Program (HOME), the Emergency Shelter Grant Program (ESG), The Emergency Solutions Grant Program (ESG), and the Housing Opportunities for Persons with AIDS Program (HOPWA), each entitlement city or urban county must prepare a Consolidated Plan.
+The United States Department of Housing and Urban Development requires that in order to receive funding under the Community Development Block Grant Program (CDBG), the Home Investment Partnerships Program (HOME), the Emergency Solutions Grant Program (ESG), and the Housing Opportunities for Persons with AIDS Program (HOPWA), each entitlement city or urban county must prepare a Consolidated Plan.
 This Plan was prepared in the year 2010.
 The Plan identifies housing and non-housing needs over a five year period, assigns priorities to each of the needs and a strategy for meeting those needs, and sets out a one year Action Plan establishing funding.
 The overall goal of the community development programs is to develop viable urban communities by providing decent housing and a suitable living environment and expanding economic opportunities, principally for low- and moderate-income persons.

-The Jefferson County Consortium is made up of the unincorporated areas of Jefferson County, Alabama and 30 municipalities within the County.
-The Cities of Birmingham, Bessemer, County Line, West Jefferson, Argo, Sumiton, Helena and Hoover are the only cities in the County not participating in the Consortium.
+The Jefferson County Consortium is made up of the unincorporated areas of Jefferson County, Alabama and 31 municipalities within the County.
+The Cities of Birmingham, Bessemer and Hoover, County Line, Sumiton, Argo, and Helena are the only cities in the County not participating in the Consortium.
 Birmingham, Bessemer and Hoover are entitlement cities themselves.
-The Final Amended Statement for CDBG, HOME, the Emergency Shelter Grant, and the Emergency Solutions Grant will be developed after receiving citizen comments and views at a public hearing to be held on March 8, 2016 at 2:00 p.m. at the Jefferson County Office of Community & Economic Development, 716 Richard Arrington Jr. Blvd.
-North, Suite A-420, Birmingham, Alabama.
+The 2013 Action Plan was developed in cooperation with these cities and with the assistance of area agencies and the public.
+The final Amended Projected Use of Funds will be developed after receiving citizen comments and views at a public hearing to be held on March 8, 2016 at 2:00 pm at the Jefferson County Office of Community Development, 716 Richard Arrington Jr.